actnwit/shaderity-graph/src/types/README.md

 ***

-## shaderFunctionCodeObject
+## ShaderFunctions

-The shaderFunctionCodeObject is an object that contains the data of the shader function of all the nodes.
-For the shaderFunctionCodeObject property, [shaderFunctionName](#nodedatashaderfunctionname-✅) is the key and the corresponding value is [shaderFunctionCode](#shaderfunctioncode).
+The ShaderFunctions is an object that contains the data of the shader function of all the nodes.
+For the ShaderFunctions property, [shaderFunctionName](#nodedatashaderfunctionname-✅) is the key and the corresponding value is [shaderFunctionData](#shaderfunctiondata).

 |Name|Type|Description|
 |:--|:--|:--|